Useful links to Travel Europe Differently

-The official website for the visitor and convention bureau has a well developed section under Practical Paris on visiting Paris with a disabilty.
+The official website for the Visitor and Convention Bureau in Paris has a well developed section under Practical Paris on visiting with a disability.
 It is also a great source of information for everything in the City of Lights especially as a complement to places of interest that don’t have a website in English.
 The interactive map of accessible public toilets, sanisettes, is particularly useful.

 Tourisme & Handicap is the national tourism and disability label.
 The website provides a wealth of information in English about visiting or living in France with a disability.
 To be awarded the label, tourist facilities and cultural heritage sites must be accessible for at least two of the four major categories: physical, mental, hearing and visual impairments.